silent-sudarshan/frist-program/README.md

 # frist-program
-this is my first git hub code
+this is my first git hub code Author- Sudarshan